pawelad/game_of_life/README.md

 Main features:
 - read first generation from file
 - simulate it given number of times
-- generate given number of `PNG` files
+- generate a given number of `PNG` files
 - modify rules of the game (either by file or directly from terminal)

 All the options are listed in the [Usage](#usage) section.